jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="review-5" %}

+If there is a follow-up question that might need to come after the changing of a variable, you can list the follow-up variable in the `fields` list, even though it might not need to be asked.
+You will need to tag the follow-up question with an [`if`] modifier; in order for the `review` block to skip the field when it is not required, it needs to find no [`question`]s that will define the variable.

+{% include side-by-side.html demo="review-conditional" %}

 You can also indicate more than one variable when using `show if`:

 {% include side-by-side.html demo="review-6" %}